SleekDB/docs/2.0/configurations.md

 This specifies the default cache time to live store wide.

-If set to null the cache files made with that store instance will have no lifetime and will be regenerated on every insert/update/delete operations.
+If set to null the cache files made with that store instance will have no lifetime and will be regenerated on every insert/update/delete operation.

-> `0` means infinite.
+> `0` means infinite lifetime.

-Note that you can specify the cache lifetime on a query by query base by using the useCache method of the QueryBuilder and passing a lifetime.
+Note that you can specify the cache lifetime on a query by query base by using the useCache method of the QueryBuilder and pass a lifetime.

 - `QueryBuilder->useCache($lifetime)`